EdEquinox/TraktExtract/README.md

 3. Replace the API KEY that you can get [here](http://docs.trakt.apiary.io/#introduction/create-an-app) and your Trakt username.
 4. Run the php server ``php -S localhost:8000`` on the project folder.

-## Configuration

-If your script requires any configuration (like API keys, database credentials, etc.), add them here.

 ## Usage

 Run the script from the command line using the PHP CLI: